 }

-3. Verify the exact header value separately when the protected endpoint returns an unexpected application error.
+3. Echo the final header value separately when the endpoint returns an unexpected application error.

 $ wget -qO- \